expand-platform/bot_engine/README.md

 You can easily create initial users in your DB by doing this:

-1. Create folder data with file initials_users.py.
-Place array of initial users with dictionaries:
+1. Create folder "data" with a file "initials_users.py".
+Place an array of initial users with dictionaries:

+INITIAL_USERS =
 [
     {
         "real_name": "Valeriy",
+        "id": 123,
         "access_level": "user" or "admin",
+        "any_other_data": any,
     },
     ...
 ]

-And call Database().fill_initial_users(your_array_of_users) method to fill your DB with initial users.
+Then call method Database().add_users(INITIAL_USERS) to fill your DB with initial users.
+This is an optional one-time operation for setting up your first users in DB.
 That's simple!

+### A data security minute

+You can leave the file "initials_users.py" in your project.
+Just add it to .gitignore to prevent the leakout of the data.

 ## Step 3.
 Run the bot